-- 1. Each faculty participant will be given a stipend of \$3,000. - 2.
+- 1. Each faculty participant will receive one stipend (depending on the number of project weeks), up to \$3,000 maximum.
+Faculty supervising a 10-week Schupf Scholar project will receive a stipend of \$3,000.
+Faculty supervising more than one Schupf Scholar project and/or supervising one or more projects under the Faculty Student Summer Research Program will only be paid one stipend. - 2.
 Each student participant will be paid \$3,000 and receive free room and board on Skidmore's campus for the duration of the ten-week summer portion of the program.
 Because the program emphasizes the sharing of ideas and experiences, students are strongly urged to live on campus.
-In exceptional circumstances, students may be granted permission by the FDC and/or the Associate Dean of the Faculty to live off campus (in such cases the students will have to provide for their own housing).
+In exceptional circumstances, students may be granted permission by the Associate Dean of the Faculty to live off campus (in such cases the students will have to provide for their own housing).
 Whether living on or off campus, students are expected to participate in all Faculty/Student Research group activities. - 3.
-Schupf Scholars will have access to a Research/Travel budget of \$2,500.
+It is expected that Schupf Scholars will present their work externally via publication and/or conference presentation.
+Therefore, Schupf Scholars will have access to a Research/Travel budget of \$2,500.
 This budget may cover research supplies for the summer program and for the following academic year.
-It is expected that Schupf Scholars will present their work externally via publication and/or conference presentation.
-This budget may also be used by the student, up to the time of his/her graduation from Skidmore, for travel to conferences relevant to his/her work.
+In addition to research supplies, Schupf Scholars are eligible to use the funds to pay conference registrations as well as travel to research-related conferences.
+This budget is to be used by the student, up to the time of his/her graduation from Skidmore, for travel to conferences relevant to his/her work.